 Get-It-Done Special Offer

-For members who attended the Facebook Live on March 23rd I have a special offer for business owners who want to be proactive and get this off their plate!
+I have a special offer for business owners who want to be proactive and get this off their plate before the October rush!

 For $250, I will convert your site following the comprehensive outline above.
 This offer is limited to the first 3 people who contact me*

 * Price does not include third-party fees (if needed).
 If current site configurations are not conducive to conversion, any additional steps or fees will be discussed with you and mutually agreed upon prior to starting conversion.